-- 1. Support innovative mixed-use projects. - 2.
-Support density increases along major thoroughfares. - 3.
-Expand and improve bicycle network connectivity to increase safety and access to public transit and minimize collisions with automobiles. - 4.
-Prioritize local-serving retail and community-focused land uses, such as restaurants and farmers' markets. - 5.
-Require new development to provide walkable, pedestrian-scale streetscapes. - 6.
-Encourage open spaces within higher-density areas, such as rooftop gardens, outside gathering spaces near office buildings, outdoor dining areas, and pedestrian-focused amenities. - 7.
-Increase the concentration of high-intensity employment uses and affordable housing in the area to better utilize the regional transit accessibility provided by BART. - 8.
-Promote a station area appearance which will project a positive image and have high regional and local identity.
+- 1. Expand and improve bicycle network connectivity to increase safety and access to public transit and minimize collisions with automobiles. - 2.
+Prioritize local-serving retail and community-focused land uses, such as restaurants and farmers' markets. - 3.
+Encourage installation of facilities that support sustainability, such as zero-emission vehicle charging and fueling infrastructure, bike repair stations, and other green amenities. - 4.
+Encourage open spaces within higher-density areas, such as rooftop gardens, outside gathering spaces near office buildings, outdoor dining areas, and pedestrian-focused amenities. - 5.
+Increase the concentration of high-intensity employment uses and affordable housing in the area to better utilize the regional transit accessibility provided by BART. - 6.
+Promote a station area appearance that projects a positive image and has high regional and local identity.